ICOS-Carbon-Portal/jupyter/notebooks/introduction/README.md

 <br>

 ## Structure
-The directory includes two jupyter notebooks:
+The folder includes two jupyter notebooks:

 * **Quickstart to Python**
 Introduction to basic principles of programming with Python.